iczster/iczster.github.io/_posts/2025-10-28-building-my-own-blog-site-with-jekyll.md

 ✅ Summary

 * You must have gem to install Jekyll.
-* You only need rbenv if you want version control over Ruby.
-For a personal blog on a Mac, it’s optional—system Ruby usually works fine if you install Jekyll and Bundler.
+* You only need ```rbenv``` if you want version control over Ruby.
+For a personal blog on a Mac, it’s optional system Ruby usually works fine if you install Jekyll and Bundler.

 ### Structuring Content for Your Interests